Who Needs a Chicago Business License?

 - Real Estate Brokerage

-Notable exception: If someone is operating a hair salon in Chicago and is licensed through the IDFPR, and they sell hair product as part of their business, that person must acquire a City business license as they are selling a product in Chicago.
+Notable exception: If a company is operating a hair salon, barbershop, or nail salon in Chicago and is licensed through the IDFPR, that company must acquire a City of Chicago business license.
 A full list of licensed professions is available via the IDFPR.

 What are the steps to obtain a business license?